Frequently Asked Questions (FAQ)

 The survey takes around 45 minutes to complete.
 Questionnaires that were completed in less than 20 minutes are discarded from analysis (see How is quality assured?).

-Yes.
-Where possible, safe and relevant, 4Mi also administers a survey to smugglers in most of its countries of operation (Where does 4Mi collect data?).
-The monitors are expected to split their workload to administer 90% of migrant surveys and 10% of smuggler surveys.
-The smuggler survey is considerably shorter than the migrant survey and focuses on: the incentives of smugglers, the links of smugglers to other actors in including state and non-state actors smugglers modus operandi and the ways in which smugglers interact with refugees and migrants mixed migration flows.
+Yes, between 2014 and 2018, 4Mi also administered a survey to smugglers.
+In 2021 the survey was revised and re-activated in North and West Africa. (see Where does 4Mi collect data?).
+The smuggler survey is considerably shorter than the migrant survey and focuses on: the incentives of smugglers, the links of smugglers to other actors including state and non-state actors, smugglers’ modus operandi, and the ways in which smugglers interact with refugees’ and migrants’ mixed migration flows.

-4Mi also develops and conducts surveys with partners on particular topics, for limited time periods, using the 4Mi core survey as a base: one example is a survey developed and administered with UNFPA among young migrants and refugees in key cities in Africa and the Middle East.
+4Mi also develops and conducts surveys with partners on particular topics, for limited time periods: one example is a survey developed and administered with UNFPA among young migrants and refugees in key cities in Africa and the Middle East.

-MMC aims to maintain 4Mi’s agility to adjust to future developments and timely issues that arise and fill information gaps: one key current topic is that of returnees, and several regions are currently working on this.
+MMC aims to maintain 4Mi’s agility to adjust to future developments and timely issues that arise and fill information gaps.

 4Mi data is not representative of the general refugee and migrant population (see Is 4Mi data representative of the migrant population?) and cannot be used to estimate the numbers of migrants and/or migration fluxes in the regions where it operates.